0xSpaceShard/starknet-hardhat-plugin/www/docs/intro.md

 ### Paths

-Provide absolute paths when using the plugin.
+Prefer providing absolute paths when using the plugin.
 If a relative path is provided, it will be resolved relative to the root of the project.

 ```typescript
 module.exports = {